What It Does

 exec "$BINARY" "$@"

 Point PROJECT_DIR at wherever you cloned the repo.
-After that, recordy from the terminal builds on demand and opens the app.

-Screen Recording permission
+Screen Recording Permission

 Usage